Skip to main content

 Wind is a clean and abundant energy source used to generate electricity.
 It can be harnessed either on land (onshore) or at sea (offshore).

-According to Eurostat, wind accounted for 39.1% of the total electricity generated from renewable sources in the EU in 2024.
-The below key figures from Eurostat show a steady increase in EU’s wind generation capacity.
-However, it is still not enough to meet the EU's energy and climate targets by 2030.
-The EU and the wind industry have therefore committed to ramp up both onshore and offshore wind in the coming years.
+According to Eurostat, wind energy accounted for 39.1% of renewable electricity generation in the EU in 2024.
+The figures below show a steady increase in the region’s installed wind power capacity.
+However, it is still not enough to meet the energy and climate targets set for 2030.
+Consequently, the EU and the wind industry have committed to ramping up both onshore and offshore wind in the coming years.

 Related links